 The Northern Pygmy-Owl hunts mostly by day.
 They fly in an undulating pattern of rapid wing beats interrupted by closed-wing glides, similar to woodpeckers.
 Northern Pygmy-Owls are monogamous, at least within one year's breeding season.
 Males attract females to their nest site by perching at the entrance and giving a tooting call.
 Only the female incubates, while the male hunts and brings food back to the female and the nestlings.
 The main predators of Northern Pygmy-Owls are larger owls and raptors as well as some mammals such as weasels.
 Small birds such as nuthatches, robins, crossbills, wrens, creepers, hummingbirds, blackbirds, warblers, and jays frequently mob Northern Pygmy-Owls as they do other raptors—this behavior seems particularly bold considering small birds are what pygmy-owls eat.
 Some people have suggested that the eyespots on the back of the Northern Pygmy-Owl’s neck help deter mobbing birds.Back to top

 Northern Pygmy-Owl numbers are difficult to estimate because the birds are uncommon and hard to count with standardized surveys.
-Best estimates indicate their populations have been fairly constant over the last half-century, with possibly a small decline between 1966 and 2014, according to the North American Breeding Bird Survey.
-Partners in Flight estimates the global breeding population at 80,000 individuals, with 53% in the U.S., 18% in Canada, and 27% in Mexico.
-They score an 11 out of 20 on the Continental Concern Score and are not on the 2016 State of the Birds Report.
+Best estimates indicate their populations have been fairly constant over the last half-century, according to the North American Breeding Bird Survey.
+Partners in Flight estimates the global breeding population at 180,000 individuals and rates them 11 out of 20 on the Continental Concern Score, indicating a species of low conservation concern.
 Like other cavity nesters, pygmy-owls need standing dead trees as nest sites.
 Forest management practices that remove dead wood can reduce habitat quality for them.
-Pygmy-owls rely on other species to excavate holes for them, which makes them indirectly dependent on populations of woodpeckers.Back to top
+Pygmy-owls rely on other species to excavate holes for them, which makes them indirectly dependent on woodpecker populations.Back to top